nyukat/GMIC/README.md

   'R-CC_benign_seg': ['0_R-CC_benign'],
   'R-CC_malignant_seg': ['0_R-CC_malignant']}
 ```
 In their original formats, images from `L-CC` and `L-MLO` views face right direction, and images from `R-CC` and `R-MLO` views faces left direction.
-We horizontally flipped `R-CC` and `R-MLO` images so that all four views face right direction.
-Values for `L-CC`, `R-CC`, `L-MLO`, and `R-MLO` are list of image filenames without extension and directory name.
+We horizontally flipped `R-CC` and `R-MLO` images so that all four views face right.
+Values for `L-CC`, `R-CC`, `L-MLO`, and `R-MLO` are list of image filenames without extensions and directory name.